“having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever.”

 having been born again

 Jesus Himself gave a long explanation of this subject in John 3.
-His theme was “You must be born again,” (John 3:7).
+His theme was, “You must be born again” (John 3:7).
 Why must this be?
 There is a great gulf between people and God.
-Jesus challenged a theological professor by the name of Nicodemus that even he stood in need of spiritual birth.
+Jesus challenged a theological professor by the name of Nicodemus that even he required spiritual birth.

 Man is the product of what he is – a sinner.

 Man cannot ignore the fact of sin.
 Man is the product of what he is – a sinner.
 The cause of the sin problem must be changed, not the effect.
 The effect is that man sins.
 A man may reform himself and eliminate a few sins, but this will not satisfy the holy demands of God.
 Other sins will crop up in his life.

 The cause of the problem is man’s nature; therefore, the man himself must be changed.
 We cannot change our disposition without changing our nature.
 For our nature to be changed, we must be born again.
 Man cannot change what he is.
 He may switch behavior patterns, but his nature remains the same.
 Only God can make him a new man.

 If you have never been born twice, you cannot go to heaven.
 Even with your good record or religion, God will bar you from the gates of heaven.
 Heaven is a place for those born twice, once physically and the second time spiritually.

 A person is born again when he believes in Christ,